Colorado Avalanche: 1995–96 Stanley Cup champions

 The Avalanche finished the regular season with a 47–25–10 record for 104 points, won the Pacific Division, and finished second in the Western Conference.
-Colorado progressed to the playoffs, defeating the Vancouver Canucks, Chicago Blackhawks, and the Presidents' Trophy-winning Detroit Red Wings in the Western Conference Finals, all in six games.
-In the Stanley Cup Finals, the Avalanche met the Florida Panthers, who were also in their first Finals.
+Colorado progressed to the playoffs, defeating the Vancouver Canucks, Chicago Blackhawks, and the Presidents' Trophy-winning Detroit Red Wings in the conference finals, all in six games.
+In the Stanley Cup Final, the Avalanche met the Florida Panthers, who were also in their first Cup Final series.
 The Avalanche swept the series 4–0.
 In Game 4, during the third overtime and after more than 100 minutes of play with no goals, defenseman Uwe Krupp scored to claim the franchise's first Stanley Cup.
 Joe Sakic was the playoff's scoring leader with 34 points (18 goals and 16 assists), winning the Conn Smythe Trophy.
 The 1995–96 Cup was the first major professional championship won by a Denver team.
-The Avalanche are the only team in NHL history to win the Stanley Cup their first season after a relocation, and only the second team to win a championship their first season after a relocation in any of the four major North American sports leagues, following the NFL's Washington Commanders.
+The Avalanche are the only team in NHL history to win the Stanley Cup their first season after a move, and only the second team to win a championship their first season after a move in any of the four major North American sports leagues, following the NFL's Washington Commanders.
 They also became the second team from the WHA to win the Cup.
 With the Cup win, Russians Alexei Gusarov and Valeri Kamensky, and Swede Peter Forsberg became members of the Triple Gold Club, the exclusive group of ice hockey players who have won Olympic gold, World Championship gold, and the Stanley Cup.

 In 1996–97, Colorado won the Pacific Division again as well as the Presidents' Trophy for finishing the regular season with the best record in the NHL, at 49–24–9 for 107 points.
 The team was also the NHL's best scoring with an average of 3.38 goals scored per game.
 The Avalanche met the two lowest scorers of the Western Conference in the first two rounds of the playoffs, the Chicago Blackhawks and the Edmonton Oilers, defeating them in six and five games, respectively.
-During a rematch of the previous year Western Conference Finals, the Avalanche lost to the Detroit Red Wings in six games.
-Detroit went on to sweep the Stanley Cup Finals just as the Avalanche had done the year before.
+During a rematch of the previous year conference finals, the Avalanche lost to the Detroit Red Wings in six games.
+Detroit went on to sweep the Stanley Cup Final just as the Avalanche had done the year before.
 Sandis Ozolinsh was elected for the NHL's first All-Star team at the end of the season.

 As a free agent during the summer of 1997, Joe Sakic signed a three-year, $21 million offer sheet with the New York Rangers.
 Under the collective agreement in place at the time between the NHL and NHL Players' Association (NHLPA), the Avalanche had one week to match the Rangers' offer or let go of Sakic.
 Colorado would match the offer, which instigated a salary raise for NHL players.